punnam14/Packer-Terraform/README.md

 - Make setup script executable
   `chmod +x setupscript.sh`
 - Set environment variables
-  Replace with your actual key name and path (ensure the key pair exists in AWS):
+  Replace with your actual key name and path ( ensure the key pair exists in AWS - this is the first export example : packer-terraform, the second one is the path in your local folder example : /Users/1998p1/Downloads/packer-terraform.pem):
   `export SSH_KEY_NAME=<your-key-name>`
   `export SSH_KEY_PATH=<path-to-your-pem-file>`
 - Run the setup script